stanfordmlgroup/LaunchPad/README.md

 # LaunchPad
----
 LaunchPad is a quick sbatch launcher for hyper-parameter search.
+It will compile an YAML config file into a series of sbatch scripts and launch over the cluster.

 ## Features
 - Consolidated configuration file.